 - A great beach at MacArthur State Park

 - Kayak to Munyon Island in MacArthur State Park

 - Howley’s, an authentic 1950s diner in West Palm Beach

 - Lake Trail, a bike trail on the elite island of Palm Beach

-- Snorkeling and historic Kennedy bunk on Peanut Island
+- Kennedy Bunker on Peanut Island

 - Hiking and bike trails at Grassy Waters Preserve, West Palm Beach